IIIF/cookbook-recipes/recipe/0253-using-transcript-file/v4/recipe.md

 In this example we demonstrate a transcript file in the docx format, but other formats are possible (see above).

+Note: This recipe only exists for IIIF Presentation API v4.

 {% include manifest_links.html viewers="" manifest="v4/manifest.json" version="4"%}

 {% include jsonviewer.html src="v4/manifest.json" config='data-line="43-61"'%}